 How will I know if I am eligible for a tax exemption?

-If the ADF have determined that you are eligible for the section 23AD or 23AG income tax exemption, this will be noted on your PAYG payment summary.
+If the ADF has determined that you are eligible for the section 23AD or 23AG income tax exemption, this will be noted on your PAYG payment summary.

 What do I need to do to ensure I receive the exemption I am entitled to?